 The antenna is fed through the connector in the short stub in the centre of the radiating element support.

 The radiating element is of a sturdy construction to facilitate the connecting of a radiating element to the radiating element support.

 A closer inspection of fig.7 will learn how the interconnections between the dipoles of the radiating elements are made.
 Furthermore it will be clear that the radiating elements A and B are not identical as far as the interconnecting parallel feeding lines are concerned.
-To prevent errors in assembling the antenna arrays, the radiating elements are marked with green and yellow dots.
-Each antenna has to be assembled with differently marked elements.
-Equally marked elements of different sets can be exchanged.
+To prevent errors in assembling the antenna arrays the radiating elements which are to be used together are identically marked (red or blue dots).